This challenge is no longer accepting new submissions.

 Challenge Innovation Agents will have the opportunity to explain their expertise and capacity to interested Solvers who will be designing tools that can prove useful in furthering the Innovation Agents or other user’s efforts to reduce fatalities and serious injuries.
 Innovation Agents providing data access will benefit from national recognition and highlight of their data asset, and the exploration and testing of their data by Solvers for use by the transportation safety community.
 Solvers are encouraged to seek support from Innovation Agents to strengthen their individual/team expertise.
 Innovation Agents may register their support throughout the Challenge by signing up at www.transportation.gov/solve4safety.
 A list of current Innovation Agents will be updated on the official Challenge website.
 The Challenge will host a webinar to facilitate Solver-Innovation Agent relationship building.

 Technology has already changed how most of us get around.
 Let’s leverage it to change how we view transportation safety.
 The USDOT Solving for Safety Visualization Challenge can act as an engine in driving serious crash reduction.
 By incentivizing innovation, USDOT will attract the best Solvers from around the nation to come up with new tools for visualizing the risks of serious crashes.
 As with other government competitions, the USDOT Solving for Safety Visualization Challenge aims to create a vibrant community of thinkers and doers who drive revolutionary innovation.

 In Stage I, all Solvers participating in the Challenge will develop ideas for an analytical visualization tool.
-Four Stage I semi-finalists will be invited to Stage II as semi-finalists to develop their ideations into proofs of concept and compete for a cash prize.
+Five Stage I semi-finalists will be invited to Stage II as semi-finalists to develop their ideations into proofs of concept and compete for a cash prize.
 If a selectee declines to participate in the next stage, an alternate may be selected.

 Stage II, Concept